lamastex/lamastex.github.io/_pages/publications.md

   overlay_color: "#5e616c"
   overlay_image: /assets/images/DISP-research-1600x524.jpg
   caption:
-excerpt: 'At the interface of mathematics, computing and statistics.<br /><br /><br />'
+excerpt: 'At the interface of computing, mathematics and statistics.<br /><br /><br />'
 ---

-Research at LaMaStEx is at the interdisciplinary interface of mathematics, computing and statistics.
+Research at LaMaStEx is at the interdisciplinary interface of computing, mathematics and statistics.
 We use computer arithmetic and combinatorial data-structures through custom-built mathematical and statistical models to rigorously solve numerical optimization and simulation problems that arise in statistical decision-making from real-world data.

 Please see [CV](/cv/) for a field-specific picture.